Identity Theft & Driver License Fraud Protection

 - Section 322.33, Florida Statutes

-Although making and using fake ID’s are a crime, it is not considered driver license or identification card fraud until such documents are used to obtain a driver license or identification card.
+Although making and using fake ID’s are a crime, it is not considered driver license or ID card fraud until such documents are used to obtain a driver license or ID card.

-The theft of your identity may not involve driver license fraud, but the DHSMV wants to help you in any way that we can.
+If you are a victim of identity theft or you driver’s license or ID card was lost or stolen, or your number was compromised or found on a dark website the FLHSMV wants to help you in any way that we can.
 First, contact your local law enforcement agency and make a police report.
 This is the first step to getting help from many state and federal agencies.

-If you are the victim of identity fraud, and the thief has used your driver license or identification card number, please note that consumers release their driver license and identification card numbers to banks, stores, check verification companies, and dozens of other merchants every day.
+If you are the victim of identity fraud, and the thief has used your driver license or ID card number, please note that consumers release their driver license and ID card numbers to banks, stores, check verification companies, and dozens of other merchants every day.

 - Law enforcement will know that someone may be using your identity.
 The officer should require two or more pieces of identification from the person.
 However, if you are stopped by law enforcement, you too will be required to produce the pieces of identification.